oldgandalf/MEGqcJorge/docs/source/settings_ini.rst

 Settings are divided into sections, each corresponding to a different pipeline step.

-As the result of analysis will be produced:
+As the result of analysis will be produced (for each data file (.fif)):

 - html report for all metrics
 - csv file with the results of the analysis for some of metrics